 - Constantly blames others for troubles in his or her life.

 - Insists on getting overly close, overly fast.

 We strongly encourage you to be cautious when sharing personal information that could reveal your identity.
 Take full advantage of our secure and completely anonymous Guided Communication process, and resist the urge to provide a personal email or phone number right away, no matter how strong a connection to your match may feel.
 Once you've given out personal information, you cannot take it back!
 We encourage you to get to know a match well via our secure Open Communication system before taking the next step and sharing a telephone number, instant messenger handle or email address.

 Talking on the phone with the other person is a critical requirement in getting to know each other better.
 But before you share phone numbers, make sure you have discussed the need to respect each other's privacy, and if either of you decide to end communication in the future, you will not use the phone number as a means to pursue an unwanted relationship.
 For added security, try using your phone's privacy features when you call, like private number blocking.
-You also have the option to use Compatible Partners’ Secure Call service that allows you and your match to call each other without exchanging phone numbers.

 3. Do Your Own Research

 As mentioned above, it is important to note that Compatible Partners does not perform background checks on its members.
 Compatible Partners does not perform criminal background checks on its users because there is no national database of criminal convictions in the United States and many crimes are never reported or prosecuted, so background checks would provide a false sense of security.
 It is important to use caution and common sense with every match received.